reubano/ongeza/README.rst

 I think we can all agree that Semantic Versioning is awesome sauce.
 But while coding, who has time to constantly look up the current version and figure out the new version?
 I created ongeza to relieve myself from this pain of having to worry about version numbers.
-For example, to ongeza to a ``minor`` version inside a python ``git`` repo, simply type ``ongeza -Ttn``.
+For example, to bump to a ``minor`` version inside a python ``git`` repo, simply type ``ongeza -Ttn``.

 As long as the repo contains a git tag with the current version, ongeza will